B.S., M.S. (1973) – Purdue University, Indiana (Industrial Engineering)

 M.D.
 (1981 )- University of Chicago, Illinois

-Elliott Sigal, M.D., Ph.D. is a former Executive Vice President and Director of Bristol-Myers Squibb.
-He served as Chief Scientific Officer and President of R&D for Bristol-Myers Squibb from 2004 until 2013.
+Elliott Sigal, M.D., Ph.D. is a former Executive Vice President and Director of Bristol-Myers Squibb, serving as Chief Scientific Officer and President of Research and Development (R&D) for Bristol-Myers Squibb from 2004 until 2013.
 He was a principal architect of the successful Biopharma Transformation Strategy of the company which is fully dedicated to innovative therapies for unmet medical needs.
 He has been instrumental in increasing R&D productivity, acquiring external innovation, and helping to develop the company’s strategy in biologics.

 Dr. Sigal received his M.D. from the University of Chicago in 1981 and trained in Internal Medicine and Pulmonary Medicine at the University of California, San Francisco (UCSF).
 He received his research training at the Cardiovascular Research Institute at UCSF.
 Dr. Sigal served on the faculty of the UCSF Department of Medicine from 1988 to 1992.
 Prior to medical school he studied engineering at Purdue University, where he received a B.S., M.S., and Ph.D.
-Dr. Sigal serves as a board member for the Mead Johnson Nutrition Company and the Melanoma Research Alliance.
-He also serves as a senior advisor to the healthcare team of NEA and consults for select biotechnology companies.
+Dr. Sigal also serves as a member of the Board of Directors for the Mead Johnson Nutrition Company and is a Board member of the private foundation, Melanoma Research Alliance.